 The value to the Federal Government of the assets acquired through TARP is the same whether the costs of acquiring the assets are recorded in the Budget on a cash basis, or a credit basis.
 As noted above, the Budget records the cost of equity purchases, direct loans, and guarantees as the net present value cost to the Government, discounted at the rate required under FCRA and adjusted for market risks as required under Section 123 of EESA.
-Therefore, the net present value cost of the assets is reflected on-budget, and the gross value of these assets is
+Therefore, the net present value cost of the assets is reflected on-budget, and the gross value of these assets is reflected in the financing accounts.
+If these purchases

-$^{^6\,}$ For a full explanation of FCRA budgetary accounting, please see chapter 19, "Credit and Insurance," in this volume.
+$^{^6\,}$ For a full explanation of FCRA budgetary accounting, please see chapter 8, "Budget Concepts," in this volume.

-Reestimates for TARP are calculated using actual data through September 30, 2016, and updated projections of future activity.
-Thus, the full impacts of TARP reestimates are reflected in the 2017 financing account balances.
+Reestimates for TARP are calculated using actual data through September 30, 2017, and updated projections of future activity.
+Thus, the full impacts of TARP reestimates are reflected in the 2018 financing account balances.